 And then I just began to play.
 A slight variation to this classic favourite, this recipe can leave you sprinting to the nearest bottle of cold water.
 But nonetheless, it’s a perfect call for a cold late winter afternoon.
 So ahead, don’t be afreaid, definitely give it a try.
 But then don’t go about saying I didn’t warn you!

 Prep time: 20 min | Cooking time: 15 min | Serves: 2 as a main, 4 as a side

-IN the same pan, add more oil if necessary, and saute curry leaves, green chillies, garlic till fragrant.
+In the same pan, saute curry leaves, green chillies, garlic till fragrant.
 Add sliced onions and fry till lightly transparent.
 Add green pepper, salt, and pepper, a fry for another minute or two.

 Add in fried chicken pieces and soya sauce and cook for 3-4 minutes, allowing flavours to blend well.